BenRamo06/Pub-Sub/README.md

 *   Acknowledgement (or "ack").
 A signal sent by a subscriber to Pub/Sub after it has received a message successfully.
 Acked messages are removed from the subscription's message queue.
 *   Push and pull.
 The two message delivery methods.
 A subscriber receives messages either by Pub/Sub pushing them to the subscriber's chosen endpoint, or by the subscriber pulling them from the service.

-### Topic

-*   --message-retention-duration=<MESSAGE_RETENTION_DURATION>: Indicates the minimum duration to retain a message after it is published to the topic.The minimum is 10 minutes and the maximum is 31 days.
-Valid values are strings of the form INTEGER[UNIT], where UNIT is one of "s", "m", "h", and "d" for seconds, minutes, hours, and days, respectively.
-If the unit is omitted, seconds is assumed.
-*   --schema=<SCHEMA> : ID of the schema or fully qualified identifier for the schema.

-### Publisher

-### Subscribers

 Publisher-subscriber relationships can be one-to-many (fan-out), many-to-one (fan-in), and many-to-many, as shown in the following diagram: